 - Bake dough –Egg Wash–Bake dough OR Egg Wash–Seeds–Bake Dough

-I’d say this is a great introductory bread for anyone looking to see amazing results right off the bat.
-I’m also going to show you how to tie your bread so you can feel like a total rockstar when you pull it off.
+This is a great introductory bread for anyone looking to see amazing results right off the bat.
+I’ll demonstrate how to tie your bread so you can feel like a total rockstar when you pull it off.

 - 2 1/4 cups warm water, 110°